 This toolkit is the second of a series of toolkits that LiKEN has developed to support community engagement and collaboration, as Appalachian communities are walking their own pathway towards building water and climate resilience.

-• know how Harlan County’s water and wastewater systems work, know what stresses, what hinders their operation, and what can go wrong,
+- Information about how Harlan County’s water and wastewater systems work, what helps them work well, what stresses them, what hinders their operation, and what can go wrong.

-• know the responsibilities and obligations of those running the water and wastewater systems , as well as citizens or water consumers’ water rights and responsibilities,
+- The ways rural water systems in Kentucky are funded, the responsibilities and obligations of those running the water and wastewater systems, as well as the rights and responsibilities of community members or water consumers

-• know what discolored water can mean and what to do in case of an water-related emergency (e.g. water pollution or flooding).
+- Maintenance practices for your household water system and what to do in case of a water-related emergency, such as water pollution or flooding.

 What is in the toolkit?